Oswald Mosley: Childhood and education

 His mother wrote in her diary that his birth took 18 hours after he began to arrive at 6:00am, her own mother staying by her side for the whole duration.
 The family doctor, Sir John Williams, gave her chloroform and the baby was delivered at 11:40pm.
 Her husband, who was addicted to both gambling and alcohol, wrote a large number of letters to relatives about the event, and celebrated at the Epsom Derby; he was mostly an absent husband.

 In childhood, Mosley moved from what he described as a "wayside house" to Rolleston Hall, which had been inherited in 1879 by the 4th Baronet.
 The Hall was a large building maintained by gardeners and servants.
 Biographer Stephen Dorril has suggested that the treatment of the workers at the mansion, who laboured with no possibility to become more successful, may have impressed itself on Mosley's worldview and such treatment came to be part of his fascism.

 Mosley loved his mother, toward whom he felt protective; in the 1970s, he burned her diaries to avoid investigative authors depicting her negatively, using them as evidence, although he kept the entries for the first four years of his own life, and for his mother's birthday, 2 January.
 Likewise, she celebrated Mosley and developed his ego.
 His father – nicknamed "Waldie" – was an amateur boxer, a Tory and a womaniser.
 Mosley's father gained the image of a scoundrel, although Mosley did not find the description to be accurate.
 Nonetheless, "Waldie" acted aggressively towards his wife and child, which led to Mosley idolising his mother instead.
-In 1901, when Mosley was aged five and while his mother was pregnant with her third child, the couple split over his womanising – Edwards-Heathcote had discovered letters revealing that her husband was saying and gifting the same things to his other lovers as to her.
+In 1901, when Mosley was aged five and while his mother was pregnant with her third child, the couple split over his womanising – Edwards-Heathcote had discovered letters revealing that her husband was saying and giving the same things to his other lovers as to her.